 - Immunocompromised or at an increased risk of severe illness

-If the above guidelines do not apply to your family, an in-person gathering may still be possible.
-Yet, there are other important factors to consider.
-In most states across the country, large groups are not permitted.
-To ensure the guest list does not exceed recommended limits, refer to local guidelines.
 Holiday gatherings should be as small as possible, and guests from different households are advised to stay at least six feet apart during the celebration.
-All guests should wash their hands upon arrival, but hand sanitizer with at least 60% alcohol content will suffice if that is not possible.
+Outdoor gatherings are still preferred over indoor, but if celebrations must be held indoors, it is important to wear a mask and social distance, even if fully vaccinated, to help reduce the risk of transmission.
+All guests should also wash their hands upon arrival, but hand sanitizer with at least 60% alcohol content will suffice if that is not possible.

-When not eating or drinking, guests should wear a mask and avoid contact with others: Though it may be tempting to hug or high-five loved ones you have not seen in a long time, it is essential not to have contact with those who live in a separate household.
+When not eating or drinking, guests should wear a mask and avoid contact with others: Though it may be tempting to hug or high-five loved ones you have not seen in a long time, it is essential to limit contact with those who live in a separate household regardless of vaccination status.

 Hold gatherings outdoors, if possible: The chance of infection spreading decreases significantly when events are held outside.
 If you must host indoors, open windows and doors to allow for increased air circulation and ventilation.